 You can use a table or a chair if your vehicle does not have a tailgate.

 Watch a video on how you can do that:

-The cart will also be important as it will help you to maneuver your tent around your camping ground.
-It can also act as a dandy place where you can store your tent.
+The cart will also be important as it will help manoeuvre your tent around your camping ground.
+It can also act as a dandy place to store your tent.